DILL

 Hot weather or long daylight hours can cause dill to bolt.

-Pinch off flower buds as they appear to keep dill fresh and flavorful, or embrace them for pickling!
+Pinch off flower buds as they appear to keep dill fresh and flavorful, or embrace them for pollinator attraction and reseeding.

 FLOPPY and THIN